google/tcmalloc/docs/stats.md

 *   Partial is the remaining number of hugepages that have a single in-use allocation.
 *   Released is the number of hugepages that are released - ie partially unmapped.
+If partially released hugepages are enabled, the number in parentheses shows the number of hugepages in this category.
 *   Quarantined is a feature has been disabled, so the result is currently zero.

 The second section gives an indication of the number of pages in various states in the filler cache.
+"Used pages" refers to the number of occupied pages in the different types of partially unmapped hugepages.

 ```
 HugePageFiller: fullness histograms